grosser/arjs/Readme.md

 Ruby on Rails like ActiveRecord for javascript using html5 localstorage on JS.Class

+Every request is asynchronous, so you do not get a result back, but provide a callback that is called when the query is finished.
+Later Sync should be used, but so far openDatabaseSync is not implemented in any browser.

 Just some basic plumbing done(see below), help appreciated!

  - AR.connection().execute('SQL', function(resultAsHash){ ... })